-ANSWER: Almost all associations have trouble achieving quorum at their membership meetings.
+Almost all associations have trouble achieving quorum at their membership meetings.
 Nagging owners to send in their ballots is the traditional and largely unsuccessful method for encouraging participation.
 There are three ways to deal with the problem.
-The board can (i) continue scheduling meetings until it achieves quorum, (ii) go into court for an order lowering quorum to the number of votes cast (which is only good for the meeting in question), or (iii) end your attempts at quorum, leave the existing board in place and pour your energies into amending your bylaws to eliminate quorum requirements for the election of directors.
+Boards can (i) continue scheduling meetings until it achieves quorum or (ii) it can go into court for an order lowering quorum to the number of votes cast (which is only good for the meeting in question) or (iii) leave the existing board in place and put their energies into amending the association's bylaws to eliminate quorum requirements for the election of directors.

 No Benefit to Quorum.
 As most associations already know, requiring a quorum only causes aggravation and expense.
 Many owners will either sign blank proxies or send blank ballots to help meet quorum.
 That does not make for better elections.
 Forcing owners to vote may actually decrease the quality of elections if people don't care and simply vote for the first name on the ballot.
 People who care about the election should decide the outcome.

 Normal Election Process.
 By eliminating quorum requirements for the election of directors, board elections become like all other elections at the municipal, state and federal levels.
 In other words, elections are determined by those who are interested enough to vote.
 This eliminates wasted time and money holding multiple meetings trying to achieve quorum.
 The Davis-Stirling Act anticipates the removal of quorum requirements: